xLightsSequencer/xLights/README.txt

 1.0 Released Feb 2012, one effect spirals
-2.0 Released Aug 2012, 18 effects and projects and songs 3.0 Pre-release Jan 2013: Complete rewrite of Nutcracker into C++ plus wxWidgets.
+2.0 Released Aug 2012, 18 effects and projects and songs 3.0 Pre-release Jan 2013: Complete rewrite of Nutcracker into C++ plus wxWidgets by Matt Brown.
     It is our goal to remove the need for WAMP or XAMPP

 Nutcracker 3.0 Releases

+3.0.6: Mar 11,2013 - Corrected another bug in LOR lcb export
+                   - Modifed Nutcracker tab to keep a minimum size screen on left window
+				   - Added color selection based on distance from center of object for Spirograph
+				   - Added the ability to animate the d parameter in spirograph
+				   - Moved all effects into their own source file.
+RGBEffects.cpp is now smaller and there are 20 new cpp files.
+RenderBars.cpp, RenderMeteors.cpp, .etc.
 3.0.5: Mar 08,2013 Corrected color swap in lcb files.
 Corrected bug in hls export 3.0.4: Mar 04,2013 Added new effects, Tree and Spirograph 3.0.3: Mar 02,2013 Added new effect, Twinkle